1. Age old Favours

 Cora took a hopeful step forward.
 "I could come with you?"
 She suggested tentatively.

 Eleanor's face dropped.
 "Why ever not?"
+She whined, hurrying after her

 "Well."
 Cora began, retreating to her bedroom and selecting a brush.
 "I'm not sure what repulsed me more, the wandering hands or the bad breath!"

 "It's true."
-Scowling into the mirror, she began to run the brush through her thick brown hair.
+Scowling into the mirror, she began to run the brush through her thick hair.
 "I informed him what a disgusting little man he was and he didn't take it well."

 Frustrated, Eleanor stamped her foot.
 "Cora Rose Denham, you will be the death of me!"
 She strode across the room and snatched the brush away.
 "You will never be married at this rate!
 Do you want to end up an old maid?"